AkramOM606/Lane-Detection/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- PyTorch
-- LaneNet
-- YOLOPv2
+A huge thanks to these awesome projects for providing their incredible models:

+- [YOLOPv2](https://github.com/CAIC-AD/YOLOPv2) by CAIC-AD – for its advanced multi-task perception model.
+- [LaneNet-Lane-Detection-PyTorch](https://github.com/IrohXu/lanenet-lane-detection-pytorch) by IrohXu – for the efficient lane detection model.
-- The ETS2 community for inspiration and support
+- And also the ETS2 community for inspiration.

+Their contributions have been invaluable in advancing this project!

 ## Disclaimer
 This project is a work in progress and is provided "as is" without any warranties.
 Use at your own risk.